Gilmorecollins/Responsive-login-projects/README.md

 To view this portfolio locally, follow these steps:

 1. Clone this repository: `git clone https://github.com/Gilmorecollins/Responsive-login-projects.git`
-2. Navigate to the project directory: `cd portfolio`
-3. Open `index.html` in your preferred web browser.
+2. Open `index.html` in your preferred web browser.

 ## Usage